Akbarkhan042/product_recalls_analysis_project_excel/README.md

 ## DATA CLEANING

 As this dataset comes from Kaggle it was fairly clean and required very less cleaning.
-The data had soe nulls which was replaced to "unknown" using the replace value tool of power query.
-The data had some capitalization issue therefore we used textual tool like proper to getit into proper format.
+The data had some nulls which were replaced to "unknown" using the replace value tool of power query.
+The data had some capitalization issue therefore we used textual tool like proper to get it into proper format.

 The dataset also contained some column that were nor need for the analysis so we removed those using the remove column tool.